teddyjfpender/dark-matter/README.md

 Powered by [Bun](https://github.com/oven-sh/bun).
 This is just a demo.

 ## Neutralino 🚧
-A 🔥 blazingly fast 🔥 ElysiaJS server, Neutralino provides foundational services for the Dark Matter ecosystem.
+A 🔥 blazingly fast 🔥 ElysiaJS server, Neutralino provides foundational services for Dark Matter.
 With its `LedgerDatabase`, it emulates blockchain ledger characteristics, permitting the storage and querying of UTxOs.
 In essence, it functions similarly to a rudimentary blockchain node.

 ### TODO
 - Add endpoints for submitting transaction proofs.